apache/oozie/docs/src/site/markdown/WorkflowFunctionalSpec.md

 The command line tool is implemented as a client of the Web Services API.

-## 14 Web UI Console

-Oozie provides a read-only Web based console that allows to allow to monitor Oozie system status, workflow applications status and workflow jobs status.

-The Web base console is implemented as a client of the Web Services API.

-## 15 Customizing Oozie with Extensions
+## 14 Customizing Oozie with Extensions

 Out of the box Oozie provides support for a predefined set of action node types and Expression Language functions.